 Waister drying technology transforms wet food waste into a valuable product.
 The technology is based on a patented, innovative combination of mechanical fluidisation and superheated steam, creating a compact and highly energy-efficient dryer.

 The Waister 15 dryer reduces the weight and volume of wet food waste by more than 75 per cent.
 This is equivalent to four out of five truckloads of waste collected from restaurants, hotels, retailers and food producers.

 The Waister 15 dryer enables reuse and upcycling of wet waste fractions.
 The solution transforms the waste into a storable and easily transportable raw material that can be upcycled into valuable products.
 These include biofertiliser, biogas booster, feed ingredients and pet food ingredients.

 Meanwhile, use of the dryer allows restaurants, hotels, retailers and food producers to eliminate or substantially reduce the cost of food waste disposal, as well as minimise their environmental footprint.

 Use of the dried product as a biogas booster also reduces methane emissions significantly compared to landfills and composting facilities.

 Global wet waste management is expected to be valued at over USD 130 billion by 2022.
 Increasing food production and strict waste management regulations stipulated by the United States Environmental Protection Agency and the European Commission are driving demand.

 The global market for Waister’s drying technology includes restaurants, hotels, supermarkets and food producers.
-The company also has targeted solutions for the aquaculture industry, breweries, and food production and handling companies.
+The company also has solutions for the aquaculture industry and for brewer's spent grain.